Field theory of monitored, interacting fermion dynamics with charge conservation: Physical implications of the field theory

 The volume-law entanglement scaling in the phase represented by the saddles in Eq.~\eqref{eq:EEVol_CFuzzy_Saddle} can be understood as follows.
 Consider the average entanglement entropy $\bar{S}_A$ of a subsystem interval $A$ [see Eq.~\eqref{eq:EE_SA}] at time $t = t_f$ (assuming the $t=t_f$ is already in the long-time limit when the entanglement scaling has saturated).
 The way to calculate $\bar{S}_A$ using the interacting field theory is to study the sector $S_{\rSU(R)}+S_I $ on a half-infinite spacetime with a boundary at $t=t_f$. $\bar{S}_A$ can be generally mapped to domain-wall free energy, which can be expressed as the $\log$ of the ratio between the two field-theory partition functions, i.e. $\bar{S}_A \propto - \log (Z_{\rm dw}/Z_{0})$, with different boundary conditions at $t=t_f$ (in the replica limit $R\rightarrow 1$)\cite{Jian20,Bao20,MFava2023}.
 Here, $Z_{0}$ is the partition function under the boundary condition $X_{j\bar{k}} (t=t_f, x) \propto \delta_{j\bar{k}}$. $Z_{0}$ essentially calculates the normalization factor for the $R$-replica average density matrix $\rho^{(R)}$ [Eq.~\eqref{eq:path_integral_rhoR}].
 The partition function $Z_{\rm dw}$ is obtained under the boundary condition \cite{MFava2023,Jian20,Bao20}:

 where

 ${\cal C} $ relates the different replicas in a cyclic manner.
 The $-1$ entries ensure that $\det {\cal C} = 1$.
 In the phase represented by the saddle points in Eq.~\eqref{eq:EEVol_CFuzzy_Saddle}, the boundary condition Eq.~\eqref{eq:DomainWall_bc} forces the configuration of $\langle \hat{X} \rangle$ in the 1+1D spacetime to have two domains: $\langle X_{j\bar{k}} \rangle \propto \delta_{j\bar{k}}$ and $\langle X_{j\bar{k}} \rangle \propto {\cal C}_{j\bar{k}}$ (see Fig.~\ref{fig:DomainWall} left panel).
 Note that both domains belong to the class of saddle points given in Eq.~\eqref{eq:EEVol_CFuzzy_Saddle}.
 However, they belong to different connected components of the saddle-point manifold (due to the broken discrete $S_{R,+}\times S_{R,-}$ symmetry), which implies there must be a domain wall separating them.
 The domain wall free energy $- \log (Z_{\rm dw}/Z_{0})$ is expected to be proportional to the size of the domain wall, which should scale as the size $|A|$ of the interval $A$.
 This expectation should hold for any $R$, including the limit $R\rightarrow 1$.
 Therefore, the phase represented by the saddle points Eq.~\eqref{eq:EEVol_CFuzzy_Saddle} with finite $\langle \hat{X}\rangle$ has a volume-law entanglement entropy scaling, i.e., $\bar{S}_A \sim |A|$.
+Such a stable volume-law phase has been observed in numerical simulations of 1D monitored interacting monitored chains \cite{YoheiAshida2020,Lumia2024} with finite interactions.
+As will be discussed in Sec.~\ref{sec:PhaseandFlow}, the renormalization group analysis based on the field theory Eq.~\eqref{eq:ZFull} suggests that the volume-law entanglement scaling can be stable even in the weakly interacting regime.

 In principle, one can estimate $\bar{S}_A$ by estimating the domain-wall free energy $- \log (Z_{\rm dw}/Z_{0})$ as follows.
 We begin with the equation of motion of $\hat{X}$ subject to the boundary condition Eq.~\eqref{eq:DomainWall_bc}.
 We make a further approximation by considering only the action $S_{\rSU(R)}$ [Eq.~\eqref{eq:PCM}] and the anisotropy term $\sum_{j,\bar{k} = 1}^R\left|X_{j \bar{k}}\right|^4$ in $S_I$ [Eq.~\eqref{eq:SI}], whose variation over $\hat{X}$ leads to the following equation of motion